 Sensing Receiver: An SDEV that receives the channel sounding PPDU from the transmitter and performs channel estimation.

 Sensing Requesting Device: An SDEV that requests the sensing Channel Impulse Response (CIR) measurement report in a proxy application.

+Sensing Requesting Relay Device: An SDEV that relays the sensing requesting message and sensing measurement report in a hierarchical proxy mode.

 Operational modes for UWB sensing